Fabeure/ABAP-Initiation/Exercice5.md

    - Hints
      <details>
         <summary> Show Hints </summary>

         * Look into the fields available for each row of the GT_FCAT1 table that we created earlier.
 You can use CTRLK+SPACE to get a list of available fields.

+        * Try to code your own versions of the ADD_ROW and DELETE_ROW forms.
+Make sure they don't allow the user to modify values that they shouldn't be able to, and make sure those values are handled automatically

         *
      </details>